Lombiq/Orchard-Azure-Application-Insights/Readme.md

 This Orchard module enables easy integration of [Azure Application Insights](http://azure.microsoft.com/en-us/documentation/articles/app-insights-start-monitoring-app-health-usage/) telemetry.

+Note that the module depends on the [Helpful Libraries module](http://helpfullibraries.codeplex.com/) so you should have that installed as well.

 ## Note on assembly binding errors when using dynamic compilation